ognjen-simic/chess-engine-in-cpp/README.md

 # C++ Chess Engine

 This is a chess engine I'm currently building in C++ as a personal learning project.
+You can play against the engine on Lichess under the name "Grand_Mater_Bot".

-## Current Features
+## Features

 - Bitboard-based representation for each piece type
 - Legal move generation for every piece, castling and en passant